imfd-stroemungsmechanik/introduction-into-cfd/4_airfoil/1_preprocessing.md

 $$ \text{Re} = \frac{U_\text{in} L}{\nu} \quad \rightarrow \quad U_\text{in} = \frac{\text{Re} \, \nu}{L} = 1\,\text{m/s} $$

-Since the velocity at the inlet is assumed to be constant, a `fixedValue` boundary condition is employed with a uniform velocity of $$1\,\text{m/s}$$ in $$x$$-direction.
+Since a uniform velocity profile is assumed at the inlet, a `fixedValue` boundary condition is employed with a uniform velocity of $$1\,\text{m/s}$$ in $$x$$-direction.
 The outlet is considered a zero-gradient boundary condition for velocity, which is named `zeroGradient` in OpenFOAM.
-The flow is considered viscid, which results in a `noSlip` condition for velocity at the airfoil, e.g. the velocity directly at the airfoil surface is zero.
-In order to minimize the effect of the top and bottom patch, it is considered a `slip` wall, where the velocity gradient normal to the wall is zero and thus no boundary layer forms.
+The flow is considered viscous, which results in a `noSlip` condition for velocity at the airfoil, e.g. the velocity directly at the airfoil surface is zero.
+In order to minimize the effect of the `topAndbottom` patch, it is considered a `slip` wall, where the velocity gradient normal to the wall is zero and thus no boundary layer forms.
 Finally, front and back of the computational domain are `empty` indicating a two-dimensional setup.

 The concrete file for velocity in the `0` directory looks as follows: